ipld/ipld/concepts/type-theory-glossary.md

 Sum types usually show up in prose descriptions of data as the word "or".

-For example, say: "I have a boolean *or* an int" -- this would be an example of a sum type, and its cardinality would be "|inf+2|" -- countable infinity for the int, and plus two for the boolean.
+For example, say: "I have a boolean *or* an integer" -- this would be an example of a sum type, and its cardinality would be "|inf+2|" -- countable infinity for the integer, and plus two for the boolean.

 A clearer example might take two enums -- let's call them "Animals" (it has members "cat", "dog", "rabbit"),